 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 12:29 am and the next low tide at 12:54 pm.
-The first high tide will be at 6:35 am and the next high tide at 7:07 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:12 am and the next low tide will be at 12:56 pm.
+The first high tide was at 6:39 am and the next high tide will be at 7:01 pm.

 The lunar phase is a Waxing Gibbous.
-Today we will have 9 hours and 40 minutes of sun.
-The solar transit will be at 12:17 pm and the length of time the moon will be visible will be 12 hours and 36 minutes.
+Today we have 12 hours and 35 minutes of sun.
+The solar transit is at 1:30 pm and the length of time the moon will be visible will be 9 hours and 25 minutes.

-The tidal coefficient today is 83, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 92.
-The tide heights today are 0.7 m, 1.6 m, 0.6 m and 1.6 m.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 53 to end the day with a tidal coefficient of 58.
+The tide heights today are 0.8 m, 1.4 m, 0.8 m and 1.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Waiorua Bay which is of 1.9 m and a minimum height of 0.3 m.

 The solunar fishing calendar in Waiorua Bay tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: